Join us at the AgileAus SAFe® Forum in Sydney on 24th June. Save 10% with promo code AA25-PA10

 • Planning at the right level of granularity

-While the PI planning day had delivered unquestionable value in providing shared understanding and greater visibility of dependencies, most of the team indicated that their plans had not materially changed as a result of the day.
+While the PI planning day had delivered unquestionable value by providing shared understanding and greater visibility of dependencies, most of the team indicated that their plans had not materially changed as a result of the day.
 (Although the focus on plans that limited WIP had helped.)
-Some of us also felt that a move from rolling wave planning towards PSI planning represented a move towards larger batch sizes and would be a step back in our mission to achieve flow.
-After some discussion we decided to hedge our bets; we would work on improving our rolling wave planning approach and monitor our progress over the next four iterations, before making a decision to hold another PI Planning day.
+Some of us also felt that a move from rolling wave planning towards PI Planning represented a move towards larger batch sizes and would be a step back in our mission to achieve flow.
+After some discussion, we decided to hedge our bets; we would work on improving our rolling wave planning approach and monitor our progress over the next four iterations, before making a decision to hold another PI Planning day.

-With the learnings from the PI planning day fresh in our minds it was time to think about how we could make our rolling wave planning more robust and sustainable.
+With the learnings from the PI Planning day fresh in our minds, it was time to think about how we could make our rolling wave planning more robust and sustainable.
 The key change we made was to add back the reunification at the end of the day.
-(This is something we had done previously but had been dropped over time).
-At reunification each team provides their sprint goals for the new sprint, advises of updates to their rolling four iteration plan and calls out dependencies and risks to the plan.
+(This is something we had done previously but had been dropped over time.)
+At reunification, each team provides their sprint goals for the new sprint, advises on updates to their rolling four-iteration plan, and calls out dependencies and risks to the plan.

 We have been using our revised rolling wave planning approach for about six iterations now.
-We had a check point with team late last year and decided to proceed with this approach for now, as opposed to adopting the practise of PIs.
+We had a checkpoint with the teams late last year and decided to proceed with this approach for now, as opposed to adopting the practice of PIs.
 For us, right now, this practice is working and is still aligned with the SAFe principle of synchronisation and cadence.
-I don't know if our position will change in the future and I don't know if this practice makes sense for other Agile Release Trains.
+I don't know if our position will change in the future, and I don't know if this practice makes sense for other Agile Release Trains.

-In our enterprise context we are driven by alignment to upstream dependencies, not by putting stakeholders together in a room to make tradeoff decisions.
+In our enterprise context, we are driven by alignment to upstream dependencies, not by putting stakeholders together in a room to make tradeoff decisions.
 Without that value-add, the PI construct doesn't help us.
 But do I regret holding it?
-No, it was a great and we learnt a lot.
-Admittedly most of what we learnt was how to improve our rolling wave planning to avoid the need for the PI days - and that learning has shown benefits already!
+No, it was great and we learnt a lot.
+Admittedly, most of what we learnt was how to improve our approach to rolling wave planning with SAFe - and that learning has shown benefits already!